ismo-karkkainen/datalackeytools/README.md

     sudo rake install

 To run a sub-set of tests run test.sh with argument state, make, mapped, or run.
-THey correspond to scripts in test directory.
+They correspond to scripts in test directory.

 To run an individual test, the tests print exit code and the command, so you can copy the command and prefix "./" to program name and "test/" to the file